Chapter 2 : 1. The Unmanned Lighthouse

 There was nothing but heavy footsteps and the wind howling outside.
 Even Harry nestled his head against Sirius and kept silent.
 When the quiet become intolerable, Sirius spoke up: “Why did you make me apparate?”

 “Magic doesn’t work here for me.
 Not well,” Hermione said.
 Her voice was hoarse, sore from everything.
-“I don’t know-” she stopped, laughing bitterly at the absurdly repeated sentence.
+“I don’t know,” she stopped, laughing bitterly at the absurdly repeated sentence, that had to have been spoken of for the twentieth time now.
 The know-it-all bookworm, Golden Granger, didn’t know.
 Sighing at the end, she slowly forced herself to rise up the last of the stairs.
 “The move in time might have done something.
 Magic’s always changing or maybe magic’s entwined with time, or maybe I’m in a parallel world and magic just simply is different.
 I can research it later, all I know is that I can’t do anything.”

 “Or maybe you’re dead,” Sirius said.